- ICBA supports strong capital requirements for all banks and their respective holding companies.

 Basel III Punishes Mortgage Servicing

-Basel III punishes community banks that would like to service mortgage loans by severely lowering the threshold deduction for holding mortgage servicing assets (MSAs) as well as almost tripling the risk weight assigned to MSAs when they are not deducted.
-The threshold deductions for mortgage servicing assets should be raised from 10 percent of common equity tier 1 capital to 100 percent of tier 1 capital.
+Basel III punishes community banks that service mortgage loans by severely lowering the threshold deduction for holding mortgage servicing assets (MSAs) as well as almost tripling the risk weight assigned to MSAs when they are not deducted.
+The threshold deductions for mortgage servicing assets should be raised from 10 percent of common equity tier 1 capital to 50 percent of tier 1 capital.
 Additionally, for mortgage servicing assets that are not deducted, the risk weight should be restored to 100 percent from the overly punitive 250 percent.
-Regulators have not presented any evidence that community banks’ level of MSAs held in portfolio made any contribution to the financial crisis of 2008 and 2009.
-In fact, in an environment where banks are being asked to consider interest rate sensitivity in the balance sheet, MSAs are a natural hedge against rising interest rates.
-A recent proposal by the bank regulators to raise the threshold deduction on mortgage servicing assets is a positive first step.
-However, regulators must recognize the value of MSAs and restore deductions to their pre-Basel III levels.
+Regulators have not presented any evidence that community bank MSAs made any contribution to the financial crisis of 2008 and 2009.
+In fact, in an environment where banks are being asked to consider interest rate sensitivity in their balance sheets, MSAs are a natural hedge against rising interest rates.
+A proposal issued last year by the bank regulators to raise the threshold deduction on mortgage servicing assets is a positive first step.
+However, regulators must recognize the value of MSAs and adjust deductions to a level closer to their pre-Basel III levels.

 Capital Conservation Buffer Harms All Community Banks